From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Discussion

 \subsubsection{External Validity}

 One external threat relates to the potential exposure of our dataset to an LLM's training corpus.
 However, prior work~\cite{jiang2023impact} has shown that data leakage is less of a concern for APR compared to other code-related tasks.
 This is because LLM training corpora typically contain, at most, individual versions of a program, either buggy or fixed, but not aligned bug-fix pairs.
 Without such aligned data, LLMs are unlikely to learn APR tasks directly from training.
 Another external threat concerns the generalizability of our findings.
-In this study, we evaluated several APR techniques using 99 regression bugs collected from 32 different Java programs.
+In this study, we evaluated several APR techniques using \firstrevision{200} regression bugs collected from widely-used Java and \firstrevision{Python} GitHub repositories.
 While the dataset is not large, the findings could be further strengthened by expanding to a larger and more diverse set of programs with additional real-world bugs.
-Nevertheless, we mitigate this threat through the analysis presented in RQ1, which demonstrates substantial diversity in both fix scope and repair operators.
-Moreover, the benchmark has been designed with extensibility, allowing future expansion as more regression bugs are identified and validated.
+Nevertheless, we mitigate this threat through the analysis presented in RQ1, which demonstrates substantial diversity in both fix scope and repair operators. \firstrevision{Furthermore, our evaluation across both Java and Python regression bugs provides preliminary evidence for the generalizability of our findings across programming languages.} Moreover, the benchmark has been designed with extensibility, allowing future expansion as more regression bugs are identified and validated.